For postdoctoral fellows, instructors and clinical fellows

 The objective of this seminar series is to provide instruction in responsible conduct of research, which forms an integral part of all research training; and to convey consensus best practices in biomedical research.

-Participation in this Seminar Series is mandatory for all postdoctoral researchers and should be attended within the first year of employment at UMMC.
+Participation in the seminar series is mandatory for all postdoctoral researchers and should be attended within the first year of employment at UMMC.

 Nine 1-hour sessions; consisting of a combination of didactic and small group discussions.
 The sessions will include substantial face-to-face discussions among participants.
 Research training faculty members will lead and highly participate in the discussions.